All of the subjects I teach are available online.

 Online + Recording

-Improving the postural organisation of your neck & head
+Ways to improve the postural organisation of your head, neck & upper back

 Daily Class At Noon – Online + Recording